Tattoos and permanent make-up

 • open sore(s) in the tattoo.

-If you have any signs or symptoms of an infection, see your doctor right away.
-The sooner treatment is started, the less damage it can do to your health and your tattoo.
+If you have any signs or symptoms of an infection, see your healthcare provider immediately.
+The sooner treatment is started, the less damage and infection can do – to your health and your tattoo.

 Read more about skin infections.

-Some people may get allergic reactions to the inks or stains, which cause skin problems such as rashes and swelling.
+Some people may get allergic reactions to the inks or stains, causing rashes and swelling.
 You can develop an allergic reaction at any time.
 It can happen immediately or weeks or years later.

 • Red tattoo pigments cause the most reactions, particularly those made from mercury sulfide (cinnabar).
 Hypersensitivity reactions to pigments used to make black, blue, purple and green tattoos are much less common.

 • Allergic reactions can also occur with henna tattoos.
 Henna itself should be safe, but the dye is often mixed with paraphenylenediamine (PPD), a chemical substance that is well known for causing allergic reactions in people sensitive to it.
-In this case, the dye is black in colour, so-called black henna.
+In this case, the dye is black in colour, so it's called black henna.

 Read more about dermatitis.